nulliel999/KalaMove/next_version_goals.md

 - print keys only accept a single value - all content after 'print: ' is what is actually printed to KalaMove output
 - print keys accept tokens and can print the value of a token, the token must be defined before the print key
-- print keys can be placed anywhere and are printed at the parse stage where the print key was placed relative to the kmf file
+- print keys can be placed anywhere and are saved to the equivalent block where the print key was placed above, then its ran in the handle stage

 ---